gconant0/POInT/INSTALL.md

 # POInT installation instructions:

 ### Basic Instructions:
-The following 4 commands should generate POInT  from POInT.tar-- <br>
-the `%` indicates your prompt--don't type it :)
+The following 4 commands should generate POInT  from POInT.tar --the `%` indicates your prompt--don't type it :)

 ### Type